pedropiloto/node-solid-server/ldp-microservice/docker-image/CONTRIBUTING.md

 To start a shell in a running container (started with `make start`) run `make attach`.

-To just run a shell in the built image (without starting solid) run `make inspect`.
+To just run a shell in the built image (without starting ldp-web) run `make inspect`.